watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

     1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), make sure to set the `WIDGET_REQUIRES_AUTHENTICATION` and `AUTHENTICATED_CALLS_ENABLED` flags to `true`.
 This will ensure that authenticated chat and agent availability calls work properly.

         **Note:** These flags are independent, so you do not have to enable both simultaneously.
 For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication is disabled in the web chat widget, but the server still uses an OAuth token to authenticate when accessing agent availability status.

-1. Update your [`.env`](../../middleware/genesys/.env-sample) to populate it with your information.

-    - `ORGANIZATION_ID`: Your Genesys Cloud organization ID.
-This ID is visible in your widget configuration page in the `Generated Script Tag` block's `org-guid` field.
-You can also find this ID in the [Genesys Cloud settings](https://help.mypurecloud.com/faq/how-do-i-find-my-organization-id/).
-    - `DEPLOYMENT_ID`: The deployment key of the widget you created in the previous steps.
-    - `QUEUE_TARGET`: The name of your active queue, noted from the previous steps.
-    - `AUTH_SERVER_BASE_URL`: The public URL of your server.
-If you used `ngrok` to create your public URL, this looks like `https://<some-hash>.ngrok.io`.
-Make sure you specify the secure `https://` URL.

 1. Go to the project root directory and edit the `.env` file.
 Update the `SERVICE_DESK_CLASS` variable to `GenesysServiceDesk`.